 Leicester and Leicestershire Enterprise Partnership

-We work closely with a number of organisations helping to drive local economic growth - through the Leicester Innovation Hub, for example.
+We work closely with a number of organisations helping to drive local economic growth.
 Our local economic impact will be boosted even further by the opening of Space Park Leicester.
 We also support the Leicester and Leicestershire Enterprise Partnership in the development of the two local enterprise zones and the Local Industrial Strategy.

 We are part of the Midlands Engine - a coalition of councils, combined authorities, local enterprise partnerships (LEPs), universities and businesses across the region - which is actively working with Government to build a collective Midlands identity, to enable us to present the Midlands as a competitive and compelling offer that is attractive both at home and overseas.